EBI-Metagenomics/mgnify-metagenomics-360/docs/source/mag.rst

     cd /opt/data/assemblies/
     ls

-Here are the files you should find in this directory:
+You should find the following files in this directory:

 ``contigs.fasta``: *a file containing the primary metagenome assembly produced by metaSPAdes (contigs that haven't been binned)*
 ``input.fastq.sam.bam``: *a pre-generated file that contains reads mapped back to contigs*